Being an ecoation Agronomist

-What does a day in the life of an Ecoation agronomist look like?
+What does a day in the life of an ecoation agronomist look like?

 Riley: When I’m going to be in the greenhouse I always start early.
 I may be working in cucumbers, tomatoes, peppers, organic or conventional.
 I like to check in with the grower/supervisor on shift to get a sense of what's going on in the greenhouse – knowing their problem areas and focus is key.
-Then I will make my way through the crop on the OKO (Ecoation’s grower assist platform) to thoroughly scout for pests.
+Then I will make my way through the crop on the OKO (ecoation’s grower assist platform) to thoroughly scout for pests.
 I also note nutritional deficiencies, crop work problems and other crop health observations.
-At the end of the crop walk I will provide an assessment report to the grower/IPM manager about what was seen and review the data that has been collected over the last week.
+At the end of the crop walk, I will provide an assessment report to the grower/IPM manager about what was seen and review the data that has been collected over the last week.
 This can help inform the decisions being made going forward.
 I help make decisions around ordering biological controls, spot treatment vs blanket sprays, climatic control setpoints, growing practices, labour training and more.
-At the end of the visit, the OKO scout cart gets sanitized and the data gets uploaded to the Ecoation server.
-After my time at the greenhouse I will spend the rest of my day checking on customers, analyzing data, creating reports and providing remote assistance through the Ecoation platform.
+At the end of the visit, the OKO scout cart gets sanitized and the data gets uploaded to the ecoation server.
+After my time at the greenhouse, I will spend the rest of my day checking on customers, analyzing data, creating reports and providing remote assistance through the ecoation platform.

-What does Ecoation bring to the field of Agronomy?
+What does ecoation bring to the field of Agronomy?

 What kinds of issues does this technology solve?

 Riley: For a long time, the science behind growing has been based on observations and experience.
 Experienced growers have observed their crops for long enough to have the intuition of how to react to the ever-changing conditions around them.
 Through years of trial and error, they have managed to get their crop to respond in the correct way.
-What the Ecoation platform is trying to achieve is assisting growers to understand their crop with quantified insights that can be compared week to week, season to season, to help improve the efficiency of the operation.
+What the ecoation platform is trying to achieve is assisting growers to understand their crop with quantified insights that can be compared week to week, season to season, to help improve the efficiency of the operation.
 This technology enables them to grow more food for less.
-We seek to digitize insights and records across the organization, empowering growers, IPM managers, and labor managers with operational visibility and capability to perform historical comparisons.
+We seek to digitize insights and records across the organization, empowering growers, IPM managers, and labour managers with operational visibility and the capability to perform historical comparisons.
 Improving communication with this technology is an important step towards a more efficient greenhouse strategy.
 There are many working cogs to keep track of in the greenhouse.
 With the Ecoation platform, historical data is all kept in one place.

-What needs to be considered when implementing data driven solutions?
+What needs to be considered when implementing data-driven solutions?

 Riley: Deep correlations with large data sets that help us understand the relationships between all the working cogs in the greenhouse.
 Growing is an art and a science.
 Growing crops through human understanding (art) has always been augmented by data (science).
-With Ecoation the data is increased and digitized and there is something to be said about our ability to find patterns and commonalities after being exposed to the greenhouse for so long – data can confirm these patterns.
-What’s missing from a lot of data driven solutions is the human touch.
-At Ecoation I think one of the main benefits is you get the data to make your own decisions, but you also have remote advisors and consultants that can provide extra information in areas you need it.
+With ecoation, the data is increased and digitized and there is something to be said about our ability to find patterns and commonalities after being exposed to the greenhouse for so long – data can confirm these patterns.
+What’s missing from a lot of data-driven solutions is the human touch.
+At ecoation, I think one of the main benefits is you get the data to make your own decisions, but you also have remote advisors and consultants that can provide extra information in areas you need it.